 And you should definitely consider providing same-day feedback as:

 It takes time to schedule interviews, especially if multiple stakeholders (hiring managers, recruiters, peers) are involved.
-Luckily there are tools which allow you to automate interview scheduling based on availability.
+Luckily there are tools, such as Harver, which allow you to automate interview scheduling based on availability.

 Create a short survey and ask what their thoughts are.
 Not only will you engage them but you will also gain valuable data on your recruitment process and will be able to optimize it.